 CASA of NH meets or exceeds requirements to be in compliance with national, state, and local program standards of practice.
 Documents outlining the National CASA/GAL Association for Children local and state standards and practices, and CASA of NH Standards of Professional Conduct, are attached.
 (See Appendix A; 1, 2, 3) Periodically, all member programs must conduct a stringent self-evaluation and undergo review and audit procedures by the National CASA/GAL Association for Children.
-The most recent report cited CASA of NH as an exemplary program in all regards.

-Upon the effective date of July 1, 2021 or approval from Governor/Executive Council, CASA of NH will be prepared to assume responsibility for providing GAL services in all new cases available for assignment, except where a conflict of interest exists or where there is no immediately available CASA/GAL in that area of the state.
-Specifically, CASA of NH will be prepared to provide guardian ad litem services in approximately 900-950 total active cases, during 2021/2022, and 925-975 active cases in 2022/2023.
+Upon the effective date of July 1, 2023 or approval from Governor/Executive Council, CASA of NH will be prepared to assume responsibility for providing GAL services in all new cases available for assignment, except where a conflict of interest exists or where there is no immediately available CASA/GAL in that area of the state.
+Specifically, CASA of NH will be prepared to provide guardian ad litem services in approximately 925-950 total active cases, during 2023/2024, and 950-975 active cases in 2024/2025.
 CASA of NH continues to strive to accomplish the program goal of attaining sufficient capacity to handle all but the few cases that involve a conflict of interest.